lazirpascual/cloud-computers/README.md

 # Shopping-Website

-This is an application that models a shopping website that lets you buy computer components.
+This is an application that models a shopping website that lets you buy computer parts.
 It was made using Javascript, React JS, and Material-UI.

 # Live Demo